Disaster Report 4 Plus: Summer Memories: Reception

+The game received mixed reviews.
+On review aggregator Metacritic, all versions of the game received "mixed or average reviews".
+The Nintendo Switch version received an average score of 59 out of 100, the PC version 58 out of 100, and the PlayStation 4 version 51/100.

 The game debuted at 3rd place in the top 20 games sold with 42,272 copies sold as of November 25, 2018.

 It was reported on December 5, 2018, that the game sold a total of 47,483 copies.

 Sequel

 In November 2018, game director Kazuma Kujo mentioned that a sequel was being considered, and in December 2020, Granzella published a teaser indicating that planning and prototyping of Disaster Report 5 had begun.

+In a livestream in March 2022, Kujo announced that the game will be an open world-based game, set three years after the first game.